lanatamim/SE-Midterm-Exam/README.md

 - Dashboard on the wall that tracks what is in the pipeline, what is in progress, and what is done.
 - Displays burn down and user stories.

+## Velocity

+- Accounts for overhead; percentage of the day where you actually developing.
+- Higher velocity means there is more time of project work during the work day
+- Lower velocity means there is less time of developing during the work day.